maucarrui/emacs-corvus/readme.md

 # Emacs Corvus

-A personal Emacs distribution that aims for simplicity and efficiency.
+A personal Emacs configuration that aims for simplicity and efficiency.

 **Warning:** Corvus is still in early development and many features can be added and/or removed.